mxagar/course_recommender_streamlit/README.md

 Altogether, eight recommender systems have been created and deployed; these can be classified in two groups:

-  - Content-based: when user and course features (i.e., genres/topics) are known.
+  - Content-based: systems in which user and course features (i.e., genres/topics) are known and used.
-  - Collaborative Filtering: when user and course features (i.e., genres/topics) are not known, or they are inferred.
+  - Collaborative Filtering: systems in which user and course features (i.e., genres/topics) are not known, or they are inferred.

+In the following, a few notes are provided on the implemented models.

 ### Content-Based Systems